Navairax/Group1/A2/README.md

 ### Calculate the floor-to-floor and floor-to-ceiling heights

 ### By following these steps in IfcOpenShell, we can effectively extract height-related information from an IFC model and analyze the floor-to-floor and floor-to-ceiling heights.

+## A2g: Identify appropriate software licence

+### We have choosen GPL-3.0 as the license for our project because it contains source code and is intended to be open source.
+GPL-3.0 ensures that others can use, modify and distribute the code while also requiring them to share their changes under the same license.
+This choice protects the project from being made proprietary and promotes collaboration within the open-source community.